OpenNLPLab/Transnormer/README.md

 # Transnormer
-Official implementation of Transnormer in The Devil in Linear Transformer
+Official implementation of Transnormer in our EMNLP 2022 paper - The Devil in Linear Transformer